voidspace/voidspace.github.io/training.md

 For custom training packages, mentoring or team coaching please contact me: [michael@python.org](mailto:michael@python.org)

+### Effective Testing with unittest and mock

+Learn practical testing techniques, both unit testing and end-to-end testing, using standard Python testing tools.
+A two or three day course.

+This course covers the mechanics of writing tests and a test framework, practical tips for writing test support code, common testing patterns and anti-patterns and an in-depth example driven exploration of both unittest and mock.

+### TDD with Django

+An introduction to web application development and the testing of web applications with Selenium.
+Based on the course [TDD with Python by Harry Percival](https://www.obeythetestinggoat.com/).
+A two day course.

 ### Practical Python

 An introduction to practical programming with Python for programmers.
 A three day course.